 Post-traumatic stress disorder is of course normally associated with veterans, and while it does affect people returning from combat zones, it also impacts people from all walks of life for varying reasons.

 It is now understood that PTSD can arise from any form of traumatic event – including childhood neglect, sexual assault, or physical abuse.

-Treating PTSD isn’t as easy as taking a pill for your standard headache.
+And of course, treating PTSD isn’t as easy as taking a pill like you would for a standard headache.
 There are a number of prescription medications on the market aimed at treating the anxiety and depression that can come with PTSD.
 These drugs include benzodiazepines like Prozac, Paxil, and Zoloft) but these often lead to side effects such as nausea, headaches, and trouble enjoying sex.

-There are a variety of alternative treatments on the market, but it is often hard to assess their effectiveness.
+There are a variety of alternative treatments for PTSD on the market, but in most instances, it is hard to assess the effectiveness of these “remedies.”
 Thanks to recent awareness and the publication of numerous high-profile studies detailing the compound’s effectiveness, CBD – a non-intoxicating compound in cannabis – has been suggested as a potential PTSD treatment.
 In fact, CBD is already being used by thousands of PTSD victims throughout the U.S.

 Before we discuss the benefits of this natural cannabis-based compound, however, here are some rather startling PTSD statistics to show you just how concerning (and prevalent) the condition actually is:

 - Up to 8% of Americans suffer from some form PTSD (roughly 24.4 million people)

-- As many as 11% of veterans returning from Afghanistan have it, and up to 20% of troops who fought in Iraq have PTSD.
+- As many as 11% of veterans returning from Afghanistan have PTSD

 - 70% of Americans experience at least one traumatic event in their lifetime